Family friendly and flexible working

 Imperial College has an Early Years education centre which provides childcare and education services to children of Imperial's staff and students, aged between 6 months and 5 years.
 This is located in Prince's Gardens, South Kensington.

-There will be provision of nursery places for the Imperial community close to the White City campus from July 2021 at the Old Oak Early Years Centre (see more information on the Early Years website).
+In July 2021 new nursery facilities were opened at the Old Oak Early Years Centre to support the White City and Hammersmith campuses (see more information on the Early Years website).

-A dedicated nursing mothers’ room is available at the Molecular Science Research Hub, located in room 601C.
+A dedicated nursing mothers’ room is available at the Molecular Science Research Hub, located in room G26.
 Mothers who wish to use the room can request and sign out the key from the front reception.
-Please note that expressed milk can be stored in the fridge in the HoD suite upon request (contact Erika Rosivatz, Maria Tortelli, or Chemistry Reception).
+Please note that expressed milk can be stored in the fridge in the HoD suite upon request (contact Erika Rosivatz, Ingrid Kedissa, or Chemistry Reception).

-Should the nursing room lack anything, such as equipment, that you would find useful, please contact either Maria Tortelli or the Co-Directors of EDI in the Department to discuss.
+Should the nursing room lack anything, such as equipment, that you would find useful, please contact either Ingrid Kedissa or the Co-Directors of EDI in the Department to discuss.

 Students with children